learnbyexample/Command-line-text-processing/gnu_sed.md

 * Either `m` or `M` can be used
 * So far, we've seen only line based operations (newline character being used to distinguish lines)
 * There are various ways (see [sed manual - How sed Works](https://www.gnu.org/software/sed/manual/sed.html#Execution-Cycle)) by which more than one line is there in pattern space and in such cases `m` modifier can be used
-* See also [usage of multi-line modifier](https://unix.stackexchange.com/questions/298670/simple-significant-usage-of-m-multi-line-address-suffix) for more examples
+* See also [unix.stackexchange - usage of multi-line modifier](https://unix.stackexchange.com/questions/298670/simple-significant-usage-of-m-multi-line-address-suffix) for more examples

 Before seeing example with `m` modifier, let's see a simple example to get two lines in pattern space